Information cartography in association rule mining: Results and discussion

-A Sport dataset was produced from the TCX files of a professional, male cyclist with many years of experience, who voluntary donated his data for the purposes of this study.
+A Sport dataset was produced from the TCX files of a professional, male cyclist with many years of experience, who donated his data voluntary for the purposes of this study.
 Every training session was tracked by a wearable sports watch and the data imported into a training dataset.
-In addition to these performance data, data for estimation of the athlete’s psycho-physical conditions was also merged with each training session by the sports trainer.
+In addition to these performance data, data for estimation of the athlete’s psycho-physical conditions were also merged with each training session by the sports trainer.
+As a result, the measurements are of mixed types, i.e., numerical and discrete.
 Let us emphasize that this dataset does not include any results of classification.